My Driving Playlist and the Kind of Happiness I Can Feel

 I am drawn to movement more than resolution

 Look at the titles alone and the pattern is right there, but the songs back it up too.
 “Baby Steps.”
 “Little by Little.”
 “End of Beginning.”
 “LET EM GO.”
 “BAILE INoLVIDABLE.”
 “I Wanna Dance with Somebody.”
-Even when these songs hurt, they move.
-They reach.
-They circle.
-They search.
+Even “Delete Ya” is movement, just a harsher kind.
+It is the desire to erase, detach, scrub someone out of the bloodstream because carrying them hurts too much.

 That feels true to my life.
 I am not standing in some gorgeous finish-line moment where I can say I have healed and mean it in a clean, cinematic way.
 I am in process.
 I am mid-exhale.
 I am trying to build a life while still carrying things that hurt.
 So maybe it makes sense that the songs I choose are not songs about being done.
 They are songs about continuing.
-They are songs about surviving by staying in motion.
+They are songs about surviving by staying in motion, even when the motion is messy.

 My attachment wound has a soundtrack